E-delweiss/Food_Recognition/README.md

 ### Project 2 : Food Recognition on Company Meal Trays
-After understanding what's under the hood of YOLO, this project aims to detect and recognize various objects on meal trays from my former compagny restaurant.
+After understanding what's under the hood of YOLO, this project aims to detect and recognize various objects on meal trays from my former company restaurant.
 Make sure to see the [RoadMap] if needed. \
 Each photo contains a meal tray with various objects on it.
 Each photo was taken from the same point of view four times : when the "photo kiosk" detects a meal tray, it captures 4 photos to cover the time spent by the employee to place his meal tray correctly.

 Each meal tray contains various objects that I labelised with www.cvat.org (www.cvat.ai now).
 Since this exercice is a kind of a "proof of concept", and since the labelisation process is time-consumming, I labelised only about **480** images.